DAXGRID/typesense-dotnet/README.md

 You can get the NuGet package [here.](https://www.nuget.org/packages/Typesense/)

 ## Setup
 Setup in service collection so it can be dependency injected.
 The `AddTypesenseClient` can be found in the `Typesense.Setup` namespace.
-Remember to change the settings to your settings to match your Typesense service.
+Remember to change the settings to match your Typesense service.

 ``` c#
 var provider = new ServiceCollection()